RafalPruszkowski-hub/OnlineShopRestApi/README.md

 GRANT ALL PRIVILEGES ON shop.* TO 'shop_user'@'localhost';

+Now run all sql files connected in database folder for shop database.

 ###### If you get error while running this app please use also this command

 SET GLOBAL time_zone = '+3:00'

 ###### To use this REST-API you will need a postman.